William Grenfell, 1st Baron Desborough: Athletic career

+He was President of the Amateur Fencing Association from its foundation until 1926, Marylebone Cricket Club based at Lords, the Lawn Tennis Association based at Wimbledon, and was president and chairman of the Bath Club from its foundation in 1894 until 1942, and chairman of the Pilgrims of Great Britain from 1919 to 1929.
 He was also a founder member of Maidenhead Golf Club in Berkshire, formed in 1896.
-It was the friendship of one local founder member, Dr G E Moore, with Grenfell which really got the project off the ground.
+It was the friendship of one local founder member, Dr G E Moore, with Grenfell that really got the project off the ground.
 Grenfell was the Mayor of Maidenhead in 1895 and 1896 and an extremely wealthy and competent businessman who owned more than 10,000 acres of land around the town.
-Grenfell offered to lease some of his acreage near to Maidenhead Railway Station, which was to become Maidenhead Golf Club and remains so well into a second century.
+Grenfell offered to lease some of his acreage near Maidenhead Railway Station, which was to become Maidenhead Golf Club and remains so well into its second century.
 Grenfell became one of the earliest 63 members of the club, and its first president and agreed to present “a challenge cup for competition”.
 This was the Grenfell Cup which is still in yearly competition.
+A registered golf tournament survives in his name since 1912 with its top prize being The Desborough Cup.

 Political career

 In the 1880 general election, Grenfell was elected the Member of Parliament for Salisbury; he lost the seat in a ministerial by-election in 1882 but returned in 1885–1886.
 He was elected MP for Hereford in 1892.
 Politically he was a Gladstonian (loyal) Liberal who resigned in 1893 rather than support Gladstone's Second Irish Home Rule Bill.
 He returned to the House of Commons in 1900 as a Conservative.
 On 30 December 1905, Grenfell was raised to the peerage as Baron Desborough, of Taplow in the County of Buckingham, a title that combined the defunct hundred of Desborough and the riverside village in which he lived in Buckinghamshire.